rsedighi/Ruby-cheat-sheet/README.md

 Ruby cheat-sheet
 ====

-A Ruby cheat sheet with all the nifty tricks to use as reference from time-to-time.
+A ruby cheat sheet to use as reference when needed.

 #License